Bricks now Boarding part 2: Destinations

 Building out the plans

-Once we’d settled on 5 cities, it was ‘simply’ necessary to decide which 5 cities!
-That turned out harder than we’d though as we all wanted a geographic spread, a mix of cultures and styles.
-In the end though, New York, London, Tokyo, Sao Paulo and Sydney were chose.
+Once we’d settled on showcasing 5 cities, it was ‘simply’ necessary to decide which 5 cities!
+That turned out harder than we’d thought, as we all wanted a geographic spread and a mix of cultures and styles.
+In the end, New York, London, Tokyo, Rio de Janeiro and Sydney were chosen.
 All of which have recognisable skylines, err, except Tokyo.

-This sort of problem is one we encounter quite often actually.
+This sort of problem is one we encounter quite often, actually.
 Just because something is iconic, that doesn’t mean it’s entirely iconic.
-You can imagine the Sydney harbourline - but can you imagine the skyline of Tokyo?
+You can imagine the Sydney harbour skyline - but can you imagine the skyline of Tokyo?
 It’s actually not all that different to many other cities.
-So for Tokyo, we took another nearby image - Mount Fuji.
+So, for Tokyo, we took another nearby image - Mount Fuji.
 This is something that everyone will recognise.

-So, for mount Fuji - I decided to stretch physics a little and imagine an airliner flyign at 10ft instead of 10,000!
-I would recreate the famous image of a Shinkansen traveling in front of Fount Fuji in the background.
-With a lot of cherry trees!
+So, for Mount Fuji - I decided to stretch physics a little and imagine an airliner flying at 100ft instead of 10,000!
+I would recreate the famous image of a Shinkansen travelling in the foreground, Mount Fuji in the background, and a lot of cherry trees in between!

 Now onto the models.
-Tiny models of things in the LEGO world are called micro scale.
-We knew that if were building micro scale models - then there is one person in the world that we have to talk too.
-ALL he does is micro scale architectural models.
-Welcome to the project Rocco Buttliere!
+Tiny models of things in the LEGO world are called microscale.
+We knew that if we were building micro-scale models, then there is one person in the world that we had to talk to.
+ALL he does is microscale architectural models.
+Welcome to the project, Rocco Buttliere!

 Having decided on the size and scale, we could start to create all the digital designs for each model.
 This was important, as we weren’t going to have an opportunity to check they fitted the cases until we arrived at the installation!
 The digital models also let us check the views that would actually be seen and how they could fit together.
 We could do this instagram post, but in advance and completely digitally!